flashjaysan/languages-memos/README.md

 # languages-memos

-My repository of programming languages memos in french.
+This is my personal repository on my memos about programming languages in french.

+- memo-python.md: a personal memo about the Python programming language in french.
+- javascript-memo.md: a personal memo about the JavaScript programming language in french.